Tradeoffs and Comparison Complexity: Introduction

-\paragraph{\textit{Contribution and relation to prior work.}} This paper adds to a theoretical literature on complexity by formalizing a distinct source of choice difficulty and establishing its empirical relevance.
-Existing theories tend to formalize complexity at the option level, modeling what makes options difficult to value \citep{puri_simplicity_2023,hu_procedural_2023,salant_complexity_2022,gabaix_myopia_2017}, or instead study how menu size affects complexity \citep{de_lara_rational_2024,gerasimou_indecisiveness_2018}.
-These accounts are incomplete.
-For instance, two lotteries can be complex in the sense of having many states, and yet easy to compare if one dominates the other; and even in binary menus, choice can be difficult in the presence of tradeoffs.
-By formalizing how tradeoffs make options difficult to compare, our theory provides a complementary account that can capture these features of complexity.

-Our paper also contributes to a growing literature studying the cognitive foundations of economic decision-making, which aims to explain multiple empirical regularities from different choice domains using a set of common cognitive principles.
-We show how a single mechanism -- the difficulty of making tradeoffs -- rationalizes phenomena as distinct as probability weighting, hyperbolic discounting over money, preference reversals, context effects, and the large variation of noise in binary choice.
-Our paper thus relates to work on the cognitive foundations of prospect theory-like behavior \citep{khaw_cognitive_2021,frydman_efficient_2021,enke_cognitive_2023,oprea_simplicity_2022} and hyperbolic discounting \citep{gabaix_myopia_2017,enke_complexity_2023}.
-In contrast to the majority of the literature, we develop a model and experimental tests that tie together regularities across different choice domains.
+\textit{\textbf{Related literature.}} This paper contributes to a literature on complexity and the cognitive foundations of economic behavior.
+While recent work has argued that various behavioral regularities are driven by cognitive frictions, such as prospect theory-like behavior \citep{khaw_cognitive_2021,frydman_source_2025,steiner_perceiving_2016,enke_cognitive_2023,oprea_decisions_2024} and hyperbolic discounting \citep{gabaix_myopia_2017,enke_complexity_2025}, we lack a formal understanding of the sources of choice difficulty that produce these regularities.
+This paper shows how a single mechanism---the difficulty of making tradeoffs---can rationalize phenomena as distinct as probability weighting, hyperbolic discounting over money, preference reversals, context effects, and the large variation of noise in binary choice, and also predicts new regularities that find support in the data.
+While different formal explanations have been proposed for some of these regularities, ours is the first to our knowledge to accommodate them simultaneously.